AlecRust/protected-video/README.md

 1. Fork and clone this repository
 2. Symlink/map the clone location to `/wp-content/plugins/protected-video` in a local WordPress site
 3. Run `yarn` to install dependencies
-4. Run `yarn build` to compile the Gutenberg block
+4. Run `yarn watch` to build JS and watch for changes
 5. Activate the "Protected Video" plugin in your local WordPress site